 Even if smart people “know better”, sometimes it’s more important to be accepted in a group setting rather than going against the norm.
 If a highly intelligent person can see problems a mile away, but chooses not to say anything, they may feel some twinge of regret.

 However, perhaps one of the most important takeaways in that moment is to be accepted among their peers, or even their superiors.
 Contradicting the norm (even if the norm is wrong and they know it’s wrong) can be incredibly difficult to do in some social situations, depending on the circumstance.
 Which begs the questions: Would you rather be always right or be well-liked?

 If you think of the smartest person from your days in school, who do you think of?
 Did they tend to be the “nerd”?

 Certainly, nerds have a reputation of getting picked on in their youth, often by jealous peers who didn’t like that they were different than what was considered normal social behavior.

 If one is tormented in their youth, anger and frustration build up over time.
 Those feelings could be put into building a successful empire, but they could also be equally used for self-sabotage.
 The force that drives someone to succeed may also contain some emotional baggage bubbling up as well.

 Though we live in a time where new technology is being created every day, and diseases are being cured by the greatest minds of our time; at the end of the day, we are only human.
-Social pressures, over confidence and self sabotage may play a role in the foolishness smart people partake in, and it’s important to recognize that the intelligence comes in many different forms and is displayed a wide variety of ways.
-Choosing how and when use this intelligence however, is a different story.
+Social pressures, overconfidence, and self-sabotage may play a role in the foolishness smart people partake in, and it’s important to recognize that intelligence comes in many different forms and is displayed in a wide variety of ways.
+Choosing how and when using this intelligence, however, is a different story.